 How Do You Apply Bio-Oil On Your Face?

-Remember that Bio-Oil hydrates and moisturizes your face.
-Hence, make sure you apply this liquid in the following way:
+Remember that Bio-Oil hydrates and moisturizes your face, so you should include it in your beauty and skin care routine.
+Make sure you apply this liquid in the following way:

 - Start by cleansing and washing your face.
 This will ensure that all the dust and grime are removed from your pores.